-Lake Lots - Homes should be sited to take full advantage of the view, with major rooms located on the lake side of the homes.
-An exterior wall on the lake side should not be used for a garage, unless windows, doors or other architectural details are provided to avoid the appearance of blank walls.
-The location of detached garages and storage buildings between the home and the lake is discouraged, but if located here, must conform to the twenty (20)

-foot minimum setback from the lake servitude.
+Lake Lots - [There are NO Lake Lots in the Phase 2-B Addendum 1 Development] Homes should be sited to take full advantage of the view, with major rooms located on the lake side of the homes.
+An exterior wall on the lake side should not be used for a garage, unless windows. doors other or architectural details are provided to avoid the appearance of blank walls.
+The location of detached garages and storage buildings between the home and the lake is discouraged, but if located here, must conform to the twenty (20) foot minimum setback from the lake servitude.
 The placement of detached garages on the lake side of lake lots is not allowed unless windows, doors or other architectural details are provided to avoid the appearance of blank walls.
 Garage doors may not face toward the lake (Figure 4).

 The placement of bulkheads on Lake Lots is allowed under specific design and elevation standards established by the Architectural Control Committee.
-The Architectural Control Committee must give prior approval to all plans and specifications for any bulkhead improvement prior to the Page 12 of 40 commencement of construction.
+The Architectural Control Committee must give prior approval to all plans and specifications for any bulkhead improvement prior to the commencement of construction.
 All bulkheads shall be of the same height or elevation to present a consistent appeal and the finished elevation will be established by the Architectural Control Committee.
 All bulkheads shall be comprised of a vinyl sheet pile or similar approved material all being of a similar color utilizing treated un-painted pine timbers or deck boards for a cap or top.
 No piles or bracing other than the wood top cap shall be visible from the Lake or Lot.
 The Lot Owners shall add top soil to fill any void that may result between the bulkhead and lot edge and the height of the lot edge should be brought to an elevation equal to the wood cap to prevent a space or void between the lot and bulkhead from being present.